What about those who want to ride their bike on cold days? Cycling in winter is not so scary at all if you prepare well for it.

 It is better to dress in more layers than to wear the baselayer and then the thickest thing you have in the closet.
 Riding a bike in a thick winter jacket and ski pants will be all but pleasant.
 You will sweat and your body will cool down.

 Tip 1: Dress so that you are a little cold when leaving the house.

 After a few minutes of pedaling, you will get to the right temperature.
 If you feel too cold when starting, you are too poorly dressed, but if you feel comfortable before you sit on the bike, you are overly dressed.

 Of course, a lot will depend on the driving time.
-If you ride to and from work, you will certainly not dress like for an hours’ ride..
+If you ride to and from work, you will certainly not dress like you would for an hour’s ride..

-In any case, as a last layer, you should wear some kind of wind-resistant jacket, which will additionally reduce the feeling of cold that comes with gusts of wind.
+In any case, as the last layer, you should wear some kind of wind-resistant jacket, which will additionally reduce the feeling of cold that comes with gusts of wind.

 For shorter rides, regular winter gloves will be ok, but cycling winter gloves are especially important for those who ride a bike on longer routes and continue regular outdoor training on cold days.

 Winter gloves should be waterproof, windproof and most importantly they should go over your wrists and blend in with your jacket or inner layer of clothing.
 That way you will prevent any heat loss.